Parent and Family Engagement Policy

 - Instructional plans and assessment information will also be communicated to parents and families through newsletters, weekly planners, and teacher websites.

 - Materials available for parent and family information and for use with their children will be available in the Parent and Family Resource Center.
 Parents may email Mrs. Taylor at Helen.Taylor@cravenk12.org to request materials be checked out with their children for home use.

 Coordination with Other Programs

 We will meet our goals of establishing liaisons and maintaining communication with other school programs and other related external agencies and organizations through collaboration and coordination with individuals in those groups and through the following actions:

 - Notifying parents and families of assistance from outside agencies, such as Food Banks, Salvation Army, church programs for assistance, recreation/sports/arts opportunities, Boy and Girl Scouts, Toys for Tots, the public library and summer programs.

 - Inviting participation by adults from the community into school assemblies and programs with notification via flyers and social media.

-- Enabling distribution of food donated by a local United Methodist Church group, Backpack Buddies, supervised by our guidance counselor.
-The backpacks are provided by Carteret-Craven Electric Membership Corporation.
+- Enabling distribution of food donated by a Backpack Buddies and supervised by our school counselor(s).

 - Supplying transportation and guidance counselor supervision for students who qualify for new sneakers at Foot Locker in New Bern through the Rotary Club.